Day 275: Cuenca, Ecuador

 What I did wrong

-1) When I launched the blog almost a year ago I knew nothing about self-hosting and just chose a template that looked pretty.
-It was the closest to Everything Everywhere, a blog I admired and read regularly so I jumped in with both feet and learned blogging the hard way.
+1) When I launched the website almost a year ago I knew nothing about self-hosting.
+I just chose a template that looked pretty.
+It was the closest to Everything Everywhere, a website I admired and read regularly so I jumped in with both feet and learned the hard way.

 The template is pretty but it’s not functional and the back-end is a mess.
 I wish I had gone with Woo Themes.

-2) I started a Facebook page very late and only after the bloggers from FoggOdyssey and GoSeeWrite hounded me.
+2) I started a Facebook page very late and only after friends FoggOdyssey and GoSeeWrite hounded me.

-But I have learned that Facebook is so important to reaching non-bloggers and I wish I had done it earlier.
+But I have learned that Facebook is so important to reaching non-writers and I wish I had done it earlier.

 3) I didn’t really have a clean start.
 Sure I talked a good game and said I left a relationship of 5 years to travel but my heart was still at home.